tmds/Tmds.DBus/README.md

 }
 ```

 In our connect call we specify an `OnDisconnect` callback.
-This method be called when we disconnect by calling `Dispose` or when we unexpectedly get thrown of the bus.
+This method is called when we disconnect by calling `Dispose` or when we unexpectedly get thrown of the bus.
 In the latter case the exception argument will be set.

 ```
 public static void OnDisconnect(Exception e)